Best mirrorless cameras of 2022

 A 4k mirrorless camera is great for vlogging

-While you can vlog with much any mirrorless camera, there are features that not only make vlogging easier but combine to deliver the best footage possible.
+While you can vlog with pretty much any mirrorless camera, there are features that not only make vlogging easier but combine to deliver the best footage possible.
 Two key features in a mirrorless camera for video are an articulated LCD and a microphone jack.
 The former lets you flip the LCD out and away from the camera to view yourself as you’re filming.
 At the same time, an external microphone can be mounted on the camera’s hotshoe without blocking the LCD.
 In-body image stabilization is ideal since it steadies the shot regardless of what lens you use and can help steady video when handholding the camera.

 In the end, vlogging doesn’t always require 4K resolution but it’s always better to have the option if and when you need it.